List of national symbols of Palestine

-The symbols of Palestine are official and unofficial flags, icons or cultural expressions that are emblematic, representative or otherwise characteristic of Palestine and of its culture.
+The symbols of Palestine include official and unofficial flags, icons or adopted cultural expressions that may be emblematic, representative or otherwise characteristic of Palestine and of its culture.

-Overview

 The scope of what is included in the symbols of Palestine includes the state flag and its ensign based on the Flag of the Arab Revolt.
 It also includes Palestinian vexillology and signs used by the Palestinian National Authority.
 The fida'i is its national anthem.
-The Palestine sunbird has been suggested as a possible national bird of Palestine in the future.
+In 2015, the Palestinian Authority adopted the Palestine sunbird as the national bird of the State of Palestine.
 The Palestinian Authority passport has been described as a 'crucial symbol of nationhood.'
-Postage stamps and postal history of the Palestinian National Authority also constitute as a national symbol.
+Postage stamps and postal history of the Palestinian National Authority also constitute a national symbol.
 The list of foundational symbols of Palestinian identity include: